OUR FUTURE WITH A GREEN NEW DEAL

 We are living in a global climate crisis.
 Scientists have given us just 11 years to cut our emissions in half in order to avoid catastrophic impacts and the crisis moving beyond our control.
 To do that, we must see “rapid, far-reaching and unprecedented changes in all aspects of society.”

-The Pact for a Green New Deal is a growing movement of people across Canada who understand that governments are not doing enough to solve the climate crisis – and we hope you will be a part of it.
+The Council is part of the Pact for a Green New Deal, a growing movement of people across Canada who understand that governments are not doing enough to solve the climate crisis – and we hope you will be a part of it.

 The Pact for a Green New Deal calls for rapid, inclusive and far-reaching just transition led by the federal government, to slash emissions, meet the demands of the multiple crises we face, respect the rights of Indigenous peoples, and create over 1 million jobs in the process.
 It is a proposal that is gaining in popularity among people and groups from all walks of life, especially young people who know their futures are at stake.

 It means making all our communities healthier.
 It means reconnecting and feeling safe again.
 It means all of society heeding the call from young people, and coming together to avert disaster, planning not just how to sustain this generation, but the seven that come after it.
 A Green New Deal in Canada must lift us all, together.

 Inspired by Québec’s Le Pacte pour une transition and the Green New Deal campaign Alexandria Ocasio-Cortez is championing in the U.S., the Council of Canadians has joined with progressive groups, organizations and people from coast-to-coast-to-coast in calling for a Green New Deal in Canada to meet the demands of justice and the climate crisis.